Pala Indian Reservation: Reservation

+2020 census

-History / Culture
+History and culture

 During the mission period of Spanish colonial times, Pala was the site of San Antonio de Pala Asistencia, an asistencia – an arm of the Catholic Mission San Luis Rey de Francia, downstream toward the coast.
 The grounds of the former asistencia include a historic cemetery.

 The tribe is federally recognized.
 The Cupeño people were evicted in 1901 from their ancestral homeland, called Kupa, on what is now called Warner's Ranch east of Pala.
 This event is referred to by the tribe as the "Cupeño Trail of Tears."
 The Cupeño were removed to a tract of land in the Pala Valley adjacent to the Pala Luiseño reservation that already existed there in May 1903.
 That tract of land was purchased pursuant to the express direction of Congress for "such Mission Indians heretofore residing or belonging to the Rancho San Jose del Valle, or Warners Ranch, in San Diego County, California, and such other Mission Indians as may not be provided with suitable lands elsewhere, as the Secretary of the Interior may see fit to locate thereon."
 The tract of land had no form of infrastructure, so the Cupeño had to sleep in the open fields.
 In addition, their Chinigchinich religious ties to their previous land holdings were denied to them, which hindered their spirituality.
 They have not been able to regain their previous homeland, Kupa.